mtliendo/hashnode-articles/ckscm2bhx01sru5s118878h1c.md

 In the last section, we set up SES.
 Feel free to grab the ARN from that resource, or follow the steps in that post to setup SES for the first time.

-> 📝 If you have the AWS CLI installed, you can actually setup an email by typing the following command in your terminal and clicking the verification link sent to the provided email address:
+> 📝 If you have the AWS CLI installed, you can actually set up an email by typing the following command in your terminal and clicking the verification link sent to the provided email address:
 ```js
 aws ses verify-email-identity --email-address your-email@emai.com --region us-east-1 --profile=your-aws-profile
 ```